squid-cache/squid-cache.github.io/ConfigExamples/Intercept/LinuxDnat.rst

 == iptables configuration ==

- /!\ Replace '''SQUIDIP''' with the public IP(s) which squid may use for its listening port and outbound connections.
+ /!\ Replace '''$SQUIDIP''' with the public IP(s) which squid may use for its listening port and outbound connections.
 Repeat each iptables line one per squid outbound IP.

-Without the first line here being first, your setup may encounter problems with forwarding loops.
+Without the first iptables line here being first, your setup may encounter problems with forwarding loops.

 {{{
+SQUIDIP= # your proxy IP

-iptables -t nat -A PREROUTING -s SQUIDIP -p tcp --dport 80 -j ACCEPT iptables -t nat -A PREROUTING -p tcp --dport 80 -j DNAT --to-destination SQUIDIP:3129 iptables -t nat -A POSTROUTING -j MASQUERADE
+iptables -t nat -A PREROUTING -s $SQUIDIP -p tcp --dport 80 -j ACCEPT iptables -t nat -A PREROUTING -p tcp --dport 80 -j DNAT --to-destination $SQUIDIP:3129 iptables -t nat -A POSTROUTING -j MASQUERADE
 }}}